jgriffith23/jgriffith23.github.io/_posts/2016-08-01-Love-Failure.md

 application correctly.
 If you have a link in HTML that tries to send a user to a route that doesn't exist, you'll never be able to reach that route!

-Ironically, typos are worse to me when I'm programming than they are when I'm editing!
-At least typos that get past developmental edits will get caught by a copyeditor or proofreader; in code, unless you're pair programming, there's no one to check your work but you.
-And a typo won't break a book, even if it is embarrassing when one slips through.
+Interestingly, typos are worse to me when I'm programming than they are when I'm editing.
+At least typos that get past developmental edits should get caught by a copyeditor or proofreader; in code, unless you're pair programming, there's no one to check your work but you.
+And a typo won't break a book.

 # Are You Working in the Environment You Think You Are?